AustinBachurski/BuildingPermitParser/README.md

 <br>

-## Dependencies for Running Locally // CHECK THE PROJECT WORKSPACE FOR VERSIONS!
+## Dependencies for Running Locally

 ### CMake

-*CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice.*
+&nbsp;&nbsp;&nbsp;&nbsp;*CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice.*
   * Version 3.15 or higher.
   * All OSes - [Installation instructions.](https://cmake.org/install/)

 ### Make

-*Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.*
+&nbsp;&nbsp;&nbsp;&nbsp;*Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.*
 * Version 4.1 or higher for Linux or Mac, version 3.81 or higher for Windows.
 * Linux - Arch based systems - `sudo pacman -S make` |  Debian based systems - `sudo apt install make`
 * Mac - [Install Xcode command line tools.](https://developer.apple.com/xcode/features/)